Excellent

 Common side effects of Ozempic for weight loss

 The most common side effects of Ozempic for weight loss are usually gastrointestinal (GI) symptoms.
 The risk for side effects increases with higher doses of the medication.
-During clinical trials, the most common effects of Ozempic for weight loss include:
+During clinical trials, the most common side effects of Ozempic for weight loss include:

 • Nausea